Drop Squad: Response

-The total North American box office gross for the film was $734,693.
+The film opened on 163 screens in the United States and Canada and grossed $348,192 in its opening weekend and a total of $734,693.
 The movie was dropped from the theaters it played when the movie Drop Zone was released weeks later.

 Drop Squad has been suggested as a possible influence on Spike Lee's 2000 film Bamboozled.